Friday, July 27, 2012

 Friday, July 20, 2012

-Summertime and the Living is Easy
+Summertime and the living is easy, Isla Mujeres Mexico!

-"How can you live in Mexico in the summertime?"
-It's a frequently asked question and has a simple answer.
-"Easily!
-It's great."
-The winds die down, and the temperature and humidity rise a bit, but not as much as you would think.
-Living on the Caribbean side of the island - the windward side - we typically have a cooling breeze most of the year.
-In the summer it is still breezy, but not windy.
-The ocean flattens out and the waves turn into ripples.
+Living on the Caribbean side of the island, the windward side, we typically have a cooling breeze most of the year.
+In the summer, it is still breezy, but not windy.
+The ocean flattens out, and the waves turn into ripples.

-Swimming with Whale Sharks on Isla Mujeres
+Swimming with whale sharks on Isla Mujeres

-Summertime is the only time you can swim with the benign giants, the Whale Sharks , the biggest fish in the world.
+Summertime is the only time you can swim with the benign giants, the whale sharks, the biggest fish in the world.
 They migrate here in May and usually stay until late September.

-It's hard to get the proper perspective on the size of the Whale Sharks, until they slide along beside or under a 31-foot boat – then you see that they are scary big, reaching up to a 40-foot length.
+It's hard to get the proper perspective on the size of the whale sharks until they slide along beside or under a 31-foot boat – then you see that they are scary big, reaching up to a 40-foot length.

-Large pod of Whale Sharks off Isla Mujeres
+Large pod of whale sharks off Isla Mujeres

-And swimming towards a freaking big fish with a huge mouth that is open wide – it is spine-tingling fabulous!
-Even Sir Richard Branson, owner of Virgin Air among other things, has twice produced a TV show depicting his experience of swimming with the Whale Sharks.
+And swimming towards a freaking big fish with a huge mouth that is open wide, it is spine-tingling fabulous!
+Even Sir Richard Branson, owner of Virgin Air, among other things, has twice produced a TV show depicting his experience of swimming with the whale sharks.

-The Whale Sharks are still hunted in the Philippines for Shark Fin Soup, but not in Mexico.
+The whale sharks are still hunted in the Philippines for Shark Fin Soup, but not in Mexico.
 Here they are a protected tourist attraction.

 One hundred and twenty Sea Turtle eggs

-Summertime is also the only time we have nocturnal visits from the sea turtles.
+Summertime is also the only time we have nocturnal visits from the sea turtles

-The females land under cover of dark, or in the pre-dawn hours on our beaches, digging several holes in the sand until the perfect nesting site is found.
+The females land under the cover of dark, or in the pre-dawn hours on our beaches, digging several holes in the sand until the perfect nesting site is found.

 The beaches look like something out of a war movie by the time the ladies have finished with them.
-Huge holes as if a mortar-shell had hit the ground - blowing sand and debris in a wide circle.
+Huge holes as if a mortar shell had hit the ground - blowing sand and debris in a wide circle.

 Ciro, Javier, Julio & Miguel play for singer Jen Rae.